StartOnAI/Cerbo/README.md

 # Cerbo

-Cerbo is "brain" in Esperanto.
+Cerbo means "brain" in Esperanto.

-It is a high-level API wrapping Scikit-Learn, Tensorflow and Keras.
-Allowing, you to efficiently perform ML modelling and preprocessing.
+It is a high-level API wrapping Scikit-Learn, Tensorflow, and TensorFlow-Keras that allows for efficient machine learning and deep learning modelling and data preprocessing while enjoying large layers of abstraction.
+Cerbo was originally developed to help teach students the fundamental elements of machine learning and deep learning without requiring prerequisite knowledge in Python.
+It also allows students to train machine learning and deep learning models easily as there is in-built error proofing.

 ## Install